32E Civil Engineer

 Component Availability

 Civil-engineering missions exist across Active Duty, Air National Guard, and Air Force Reserve installations.
+Nearly every ANG base and many Reserve installations have civil engineer units that mirror the active-duty mission.
 That makes 32E one of the officer fields with credible long-term component flexibility.

 Civilian Integration